 Most people sometimes feel unhappy, sad, miserable or just down.
-Depression is different from that, in the sense that a person feels down for a longer period of time and the feeling involves the person’s total being.
+Depression is different from that, in the sense that a person feels down for a more extended period of time, and the feeling involves the person’s total being.
 It means we are emotionally unhealthy.
 Depression is a normal response to abnormal life experiences.
 The symptoms are a messenger of a deeper problem.

 “We have been systematically misinformed about what depression and anxiety are.
 What if depression is, in fact, a form of grief—for our own lives not being as they should?
 What if it is a form of grief for the connections we have lost, yet still need?”

 Depression doesn’t mean a person is ”crazy.”

 ”The more I investigated depression and anxiety, the more I found that, far from being caused by a spontaneously malfunctioning brain, depression and anxiety are mainly being driven by events in our lives.
 If you find your work meaningless and you feel you have no control over it, you are far more likely to become depressed.
 If you are lonely and feel that you can’t rely on the people around you to support you, you are far more likely to become depressed.
 If you think life is all about buying things and climbing up the ladder, you are far more likely to become depressed.
 If you think your future will be insecure, you are far more likely to become depressed.

 I started to find a whole blast of scientific evidence that depression and anxiety are not caused in our skulls, but many of us are being made to live by the way.
 Fundamental biological factors, like your genes, can make you significantly more sensitive to these causes, but they are not the primary drivers.”

 — Johann Hari, The Real Causes Of Depression Have Been Discovered, And They’re Not What You Think

 What is ”feeling depressed” trying to tell you?